harmonytf/UnCSO2/README.md

 Aside from extracting files from Counter-Strike: Online 2's and Titanfall Online's proprietary archive format, PKG, UnCSO2 can:

-- Explore and extract from individual PKG archives;
+- Explore and extract from individual PKG archives
-- Explore and extract from entire game's filesystems (loads every PKG archive in their PKG index);
+- Explore and extract from entire game's filesystem (loads every PKG archive in their PKG index)
-- Preview and/or extract individual file entries;
+- Preview and/or extract individual file entries
-- Decrypt Counter-Strike: Online 2 files with an `.e*` prepended in their extension;
+- Decrypt Counter-Strike: Online 2 files with an `.e*` prepended in their extension
-- Decompress Counter-Strike: Online 2 texture files.
+- Decompress Counter-Strike: Online 2 texture files

 ### Compatible CSO2 regions